 Another reason the cost can add up is that Botox is not permanent.
 Botox typically activates in about 72 hours (3 days) and typically lasts about 3 months.
 Some people see its effects last 2 months, while others see it for up to 6 months.

 On average, however, expect it to last 3 months.
 As the effect is temporary, you will need to visit your aesthetician once a quarter to get more Botox.
 Another thing to consider is the more Botox you use, you may build immunity to it and require even more Botox during your future appointments to continue seeing results.
 In some cases, your body can even build antibodies to fight the toxin, and Botox may not work out in the long run.

 Aside from the cost implications of starting Botox, there are a few other things to keep in mind: Botox must be administered by a professional to minimize risks.
 Patients can experience allergic reactions to the toxin, including injection site pain, swelling, and numbness.

-Let’s throw it back to 2015, when a young Kylie Jenner finally admitted that her lips weren’t just overdrawn; they were in fact treated with fillers.
+Let’s throw it back to 2015 when a young Kylie Jenner finally admitted that her lips weren’t just overdrawn; they were treated with fillers.
 Ever since then, dermal fillers have become extremely popular (especially on lips), but what exactly does the procedure entail?
 What is even in this “filler”?
 Let’s get into it.